Go directly to product information

 Special question?

-The cinnamon sticks come in various diameters.
-Would you prefer thick rolls (easy to portion) or thin ones?
+The cinnamon sticks are supplied in various diameters.
+Would you prefer only thick rolls (easy to portion) or thin ones?
 Feel free to ask us.

 Batch number